Create a Website Account - Manage notification subscriptions, save form progress and more.

 • Colonial Power Group; for rate solicitation, consulting, and program enrollment management.

 In Summer 2022, Town Officials were meeting with Colonial Power Group while they solicited energy pricing in the most volatile market in recent years.
 Colonial was soliciting pricing first weekly, then daily, with the goal of getting Auburn residents the most favorable rate possible in this extremely high energy market.
 Over the course of many weeks, the Town and Colonial were in near-constant contact regarding the rates.
+The Program locks in rates for the 12-month term which will insulate ratepayers from market fluctuations but it also doesn’t tie the Town up for too long should the market stabilize.

 The Town of Auburn has been working with its municipal energy consultant, Colonial Power Group, Inc. since April of 2015 when they were chosen by the Board of Selectmen after a competitive process.
 The Wind Turbine and Alternative Energy Committee had held interviews for 3 municipal aggregation consultant candidates over the course of 2014 before recommending Colonial Power Group to the Town Manager.
 The Town Manager concurred with the recommendation of the Committee and recommended Colonial Power to the Selectmen.